pflanze/functional-perl/docs/HACKING.md

   instead?)

-* `XXX` in comments in source code is used to mark important outstanding work, `XX` is used for "should probably be improved, but not essential under normal working conditions".
+* `XXX` in comments in source code is used to mark important unfinished work, `XX` is used for "should probably be improved, but not essential under normal working conditions".
   In text files, 'todo' is used.